 Daily information sheets are completed and sent home at the end of each day.
 This information for parents includes sleep times, meals and snacks, drinks and nappy changes.

-Each baby and toddler will be allocated their own “Key worker”.
-This person will act as the crucial link between home and nursery and aid the settling in process by building a positive and trusting relationship for baby and parents.
+Each baby and toddler will be allocated their own key worker who will act as the crucial link between home and nursery and aid the settling in process by building a positive and trusting relationship for baby and parents.

 Parents are requested to provide formula milk for their child if it is required.
 We prepare each formula feed from fresh, which is following the current advice given by health visitors.
 Please ensure that all bottles, cups and personal items brought into nursery are clearly named.